 The Grand reopened in 1991, having been restored to its former glory by promoters Mean Fiddler.
 Soon The Grand was a venue for bands about to break into the mainstream.
 Jay Kay lead Jamiroquai through their earliest hits.
 Courtney Love cracked jokes at her polite London crowd.
 And the Verve, fresh from trashing the US, brought the riot back to home turf.
 Even bigger acts followed in the ‘00s when Oasis, Muse and Brian May played to packed crowds.

 In recent years The Grand has revived its original mission: the perfect blend of variety and quality.
-With themed film screenings or an irreverent take on bingo one night, and world-class comedians, musicians and DJs the next, we’re reinventing the best of the past for new audiences.
+With themed film screenings or an irreverent take on bingo one night, and world-class comedians, musicians and DJs the next, we’re reinventing the best of the past for new audiences, you can check out our upcoming events HERE.

 Timeline of History